 Bolognese is an Italian, meat based sauce that is usually slow simmered with red wine and or cream.
 Bolognese sauce is a thick and hearty sauce that is usually used over tagliatelle or pappardelle.
 Sometimes we serve this meat sauce over rotini, which isn’t traditional but we love it.

-The thick meat sauce clings to all the little ridges in rotini pasta, getting you the most meat sauce per bite.
+The thick Homemade Bolognese Sauce clings to all the little ridges in rotini pasta, getting you the most meat sauce per bite.

 Some recipes for bolognese sauce call for cooking the sauce a long period of time, up to 4 hours.
 You can definitely do this if you have the time, the flavors will concentrate the longer you cook the sauce.
 But we found that about an hour and a half is just the right amount of cooking time.